Walus denaturalization case: Trial

 Denaturalization was a civil, not criminal matter and Walus was not entitled to a jury trial.
-Evidence was heard by eighty-three year old judge Julius Hoffman who had a history of injecting himself into cases before him.
+Evidence was heard by the eighty-three year old Jewish judge Julius Hoffman who had a history of injecting himself into cases before him.
 He interfered with defense attorney Robert Korenkiewicz's questioning of witnesses and declared that "the defendant did commit war atrocities" even before Korenkiewicz had begun presenting Walus' defense.

 The INS prosecution was almost entirely built upon witnesses who claimed to have seen Walus in Poland committing atrocities.
 No documents were presented to support that Walus was in Poland during the war or that he was ever a Gestapo officer.

 Walus asserted that he was not in Poland during the war, but was one of the millions of Poles sent to Germany to provide forced farm labor.
 There was documentary evidence from German archives that farmers had paid for Walus' health insurance there and that his forced service in Germany was continuous starting in 1940.
 He had worked on four or five farms, and the wives of the farmers where he had worked remembered his being there.
 Further, as a Pole he could not have been a member of the Gestapo, which restricted its number to members of the "master race" and to people taller than Walus' 5'4" height.

 The trial lasted seventeen days.
 Two mutually exclusive possibilities had been presented.
 Either Walus had been a Gestapo officer in Poland or a forced farm laborer in Germany.
 Hoffman decided upon the former, relying upon the eyewitness testimony from the persecuted Poles as well as the claims by former boarder Alper.
 Hoffman disregarded eyewitness testimony from defense eyewitnesses as well as the defense's documentary evidence.
 He issued his ruling in 1978 that Walus' citizenship be revoked.
 Shortly thereafter, the defense located five Polish forced laborers who would testify that Walus was with them in Germany during the war.
 Some old German residency papers proving Walus was in Germany in 1940 were also located.
 With this additional evidence, Walus' defense attorneys asked Hoffman for a new trial.
 He refused.